 Many companies rely on manual data extraction to convert information from documents into actionable formats.
-A study showed that 40% of employees spend up to a quarter of the week completing manual and repetitive tasks that could be automated, such as manual data extraction.
+A survey by CIO showed that 40% of employees spend up to a quarter of the week completing manual and repetitive tasks that could be automated, such as manual data extraction.

 Manual data extraction methods can vary – from having a team of manual-data entry clerks, to using highly-trained employees to transfer data from an unstructured to a structured format.